Smooth 2-Group Extensions and Symmetries of Bundle Gerbes: Preliminaries on diffeological spaces and gerbes

 where $\star$ denotes the concatenation of paths and $\overline{\gamma}$ is the path $t\longmapsto \gamma(1-t)$.
 The fusion product depends smoothly on the paths, is parallel with respect to the superficial connection, and is associative.
-The connection and fusion product satisfy one further compatibility condition, related to the rotation of all paths involved by $180^\circ$ (see~\cite[Definition 2.1.5]{Waldorf:Transgression_II}).
+The connection and fusion product satisfy one further compatibility condition, related to the rotation of all loops involved by $180^\circ$ (see~\cite[Definition 2.1.5]{Waldorf:Transgression_II}).
 A line bundle over $LX$ admitting all the structures discussed above is a \emph{fusion line bundle with superficial connection}.

-Transgression extends to a functor $\Ta$ from $\mathtt{h}\BGrb^\nabla(X)$, the 1-category obtained from $\BGrb^\nabla(X)$ by identifying isomorphic 1-morphisms, to the category of fusion line bundles with superficial connection over $LX$.
+For $X = M$ a manifold, transgression extends to a functor $\Ta$ from $\mathtt{h}\BGrb^\nabla(M)$, the 1-category obtained from $\BGrb^\nabla(M)$ by identifying isomorphic 1-morphisms, to the category of fusion line bundles with superficial connection over $LM$.
 The central result of~\cite{Waldorf:Transgression_II} is that $\Ta$ defines an equivalence of categories.
 An explicit inverse functor $\mathcal{R}$ is constructed in~\cite{Waldorf:Transgression_II} and is called \emph{regression}.